SPECIAL EDUCATIONAL NEEDS & DISABILITIES

 Mrs Sharkey is the SENDCO for the school.

-All pupils with SEND Support have Individual Education Plans (IEPs) which set clear and achievable targets for each child.
+All pupils with SEND Support have Teaching and Learning Action Plans (TLAPs) which set clear and achievable targets for each child.
 These are reviewed and updated each term and parents are kept informed of their child’s progress.
 Pupils with SEND are fully integrated into the school and are able to make progress in line with their capabilities.

 Barrow school welcomes all pupils equally and we ensure, through our SEND policy, that no child is treated less favourably than other pupils.
 Our admissions policy ensures that children with disabilities have suitable arrangements for their admission.

 The school has recently carried out an audit of accessibility to the school by those with disabilities.
 The results of this audit have informed an accessibility plan, which covers future policies for increasing access by those with disabilities to the school.
-During the year we received outreach support from the SEND Service, Educational Psychology Service, Visual Impaired Unit, Speech and Language Therapy and Occupational Therapy.
+During the year we received outreach support from the SEND Service, Educational Psychology Service, SEND Specialist Teachers, Speech and Language Therapy and Occupational Therapy.
 All these services have provided input, advice and oversight of Support Assistants in school.

 Please click here to view the SEND & Disability local offer for Barrow School